What is a virtual corpus?

 The virtual corpus functionality is available from Manatee version 2.88.

 If you need to put together various corpora or subcorpora, you may build a virtual corpus.
-It is easier and faster to prepare and setup the virtual corpus according to source vertical files than to create a new one.
-The resulted virtual corpus takes only a fraction of disk space of what its non-virtual corpus counterpart would.
+It is easier and faster to prepare and set up the virtual corpus according to source vertical files than to create a new one.
+The resulting virtual corpus takes only a fraction of disk space of what its non-virtual corpus counterpart would.

 1. Create a virtual corpus definition file

 A virtual corpus definition file is a plain text file specifying which corpora will be used to create the virtual corpus.
 It consists of a list of parts, each part having the following format:

 =<CORPUS_NAME> <from_position>,<end_position> <from_position>,<end_position>